missing-user/plotly-graphs/index.md

 # Interactive Plots

-Here are the interactive versions of the plots for my bachelor thesis.
+Here are the interactive versions of the plots for the CDPR analysis.

+quiver\_ files visualize the error between optical tracking and the robots reported position.
+There is always a variant with the scaling factor applied (scaled) and without the scaling factor (unscaled).

+traj\_ files visualize the trajectory of the robot.
+On the right, there is error plot over time.

+incl\_ files are raw data from the inclination sensor over time.